The International Steam Pages

 Malaysia

-The North Borneo Railway operated regular steam out of Kota Kinabalu in Sabah but the service was suspended in 2007 while upgrading of the line was carried out.
+The North Borneo Railway operates regular steam out of Kota Kinabalu in Sabah.
 See www.northborneorailway.com.my.
 The state museum in Kota Kinabalu has steam locomotives exhibited, as does the national museum in Kuala Lumpur.

 Mongolia